sabyrzhan/learning-progress/k8s.md

 brew tap weaveworks/tap
 brew install weaveworks/tap/eksctl
 ```
-2. Create cluster.
+2. Create cluster (this will take ~20 minutes depending on your settings).
 To customise settings additional parameters can be specified.
 If no parameter specified, then default values will be used.
 For example:
 ```
 eksctl create cluster \
     --name test-eks2 \